p4gs/lastpass-to-1password-checklist/README.md

 ## FAQs

 ### "Why should I move off LastPass now?"
 -  Jeremi Gosney wrote a [brilliant post](https://archive.is/Mumto) on infosec.exchange laying out a variety of reasons to move off LastPass
+	- He also wrote another [brilliant post](https://archive.ph/w95Lu) breaking down how easily (or not) an attacker could brute force guess LastPass master passwords.
+Your threat model may vary!

+### "I’ve been using LastPass and I’m pretty sure my master password is secure enough such that it won’t be cracked anytime soon.
+Do I really need to bother with changing my passwords that are stored in LastPass?"
+-   I think the better question to ask is “by when should I have changed my passwords that are stored in LastPass?”.
+Whoever took all of this encrypted vault data probably is going to hold onto it for…ever.
+And they’ll likely share it, either by selling it on the black market or, if they’re a nation-state actor, by sharing it with allied nation-states.
+Thanks to Moore’s Law, computing power continues to increase, become more cost effective, and become more widely available.
+So imagine how much cheaper and faster it will be for attackers to crack your master password in a few year’s time.
+	- And let’s not forget about practical quantum computing being on the horizon and the threat that poses to breaking a vast majority of in-use encryption algorithms today.
+[I’m not kidding](https://www.schneier.com/blog/archives/2023/01/breaking-rsa-with-a-quantum-computer.html).

 ### "Why move to 1Password?"
 -   My recommendation to move to 1Password is based on a few reasons